"Perhaps it hasn't one," Alice ventured to remark.

 The episode ends with a moral à la Aesop's Fables.
 Either the last line of the episode summarizes the whole point of the episode, or it leaves the viewer with the issue that the writers want them to ponder.
 1950s sitcoms often end on the "Gee, I learned my lesson," type of moral, while Law & Order leaves you pondering.
 Since some shows seem to contractually require one moral per episode, you often end up with a Broken Aesop.

 A lot of kids' shows go out of their way for this, especially Disney-animated shows.
 Writers often call it the "Object Lesson", and write the episode around it.
-This is particularly noticeable in programs made in the United States during the late 1970s through the early 1990s, as the FCC at the time required that all children's television shows have "educational" content, and this was the simplest way to meet its requirements.
+This is particularly noticeable in programs made in The United States during the late 1970s through the early 1990s, as the FCC at the timenote required that all networks airing children's television broadcast a certain amount of "educational" content, and this was the simplest way to meet its requirements.

 For times when a lesson is learned through a moral conflict, see Moral Dilemma.

 In some quarters An Aesop delivered to another character, often a child, directly is referred to as a "You See, Timmy" from the frequent use of that line to deliver the Aesop in the television show Lassie.
 This definition was put forth originally in the movie Speechless.